KshitijMhatre24/Funiro---Furniture-Sample-Page/README.md

 This is a front-end only project.

 Contact form is for UI demonstration and is not connected to any backend service.

+🔴🔴For the images:
+Paste the images inside a 'images' folder which will be inside an 'assets' folder
 ## License

 This project is open for educational and personal use.
 Do not redistribute without permission or use commercially without attribution.